 The Latest Google Update

-The latest Google Algorithm update was called the June Core Update.
+In June, we saw the June Core Update.
 Unlike most Google SEO updates, Google not only let us know this one was coming but also named it.
 I guess they were tired of the names that SEO agencies were giving to the updates to their algorithm.

-The most recent, June Core Algorithm update, as of this time, has not been as devastating to as many SEOs as some of the previous updates that Google didn’t tell us about and was not worth a name.
+The June Core Algorithm update, as of this time, has not been as devastating to as many SEOs as some of the previous updates that Google didn’t tell us about and was not worth a name.
 Possibly because of the flack that Google received with some of the large and well-respected websites losing almost all their traffic and being forced to shut down with some of their most recent updates to the algorithm.

 The June Core Update